-We recommend a gap of 910 mm between units to allow for moving the cooker.
-Do not box the cooker in - it must be possible to move the cooker in and out for cleaning and servicing.
+We recommend a gap of 905 mm between units to allow for moving the cooker.
+If a flush fit is required, fit the cooker up to the unit at one side then fit the unit the other side.

+DO NOT box the cooker in - it must be possible to move the cooker in and out for cleaning and servicing.